 What is the את Cepher?

-This collection of writings in the את CEPHER (pronounced et' sef’-er) is a restoration of the books traditionally recognized as set-apart Scripture and also includes certain writings retained in the Dead Sea Scrolls (Chanok and Yovheliym), together with the recaptured writing of the Cepher Ha’Yashar (Yashar) and the Apocalypse of Baruk (2 Baruch), the recapture of those books recognized in the Septuagint, and is completed with the last two writings of the Makkabiym (3 and 4 Makkabiym).
-The את CEPHER sets forth the set-apart name and set-apart identities in an English transliteration, and restores the names of people and places found in the original Ivriyt (Hebrew) tongue, all of which have also been transliterated into English.
+This collection of writings in the את Cepher (pronounced et' sef’-er) is a restoration of the books traditionally recognized as set-apart (holy) Scripture and also includes Chanoch (Enoch) and Yovheliym (Jubilees) as found in the Dead Sea Scrolls, together with the recaptured writing of the Cepher Ha’Yashar (Jasher) and the Apocalypse of Baruch (2 Baruch), the recapture of those books recognized in the Septuagint, and is completed with the last two writings of the Makkabiym (3 and 4 Maccabees).
+The את Cepher sets forth the set-apart (holy) name and set-apart (holy) identities in an English transliteration (also available in Spanish), and additionally restores the names of over 3,100 people and places found in the original Ivriyt (Hebrew) language, all of which have also been transliterated into English.

 Give ear, O ye heavens, and I will speak; and hear, O earth, the words of my mouth.
 2 My doctrine shall drop as the rain, my speech shall distil as the dew, as the small rain upon the tender herb, and as the showers upon the grass: 3 Because I will publish the name of Yahuah: ascribe ye greatness unto our Elohiym.

 I will declare your name unto my brethren: in the midst of the assembly will I praise you.

 And I have declared unto them your name, and will declare it: that the love wherewith you have loved me may be in them, and I in them.